HCRitter/PSClippy.FBP.CrossPlatform/README.md

 #### Side Notes

 This module came up as a mixture of two sessions I´ve seen at the PowerShell + Devops Global Summit in 2024.

-Justin Grote introduces in his session how FeedbackProvider in PowerShell works and he showed his ScriptFeedBackProvider Module
+[Justin Grote](https://github.com/JustinGrote) introduces in his session how FeedbackProvider in PowerShell works and he showed his ScriptFeedBackProvider Module.

 [Dave Caroll](https://thedavecarroll.com/) did a session about cross platform script integration.